rubenbaer/ooplss/README.md

 An object-oriented programming language providing subclassing and subtyping.

-This bachelor thesis is presented by Ruben Bär and Stefan Heinemann from the University of Applied Science in Bern and was supervised by Professor Olivier Biberstein, PhD.
+This bachelor thesis is presented to the University of Applied Science in Bern by Ruben Bär and Stefan Heinemann and was supervised by Professor Olivier Biberstein, PhD.

 It was written in the spring semester 2011 and is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.